mkmat/CODE-GPSD-3D/README.md

 <img src="images/schematic-GPSD3D-github.png" width="100%">

-For monodisperse systems GPSD-3D uses the advanced (grid-free) voronoi-based algorithm.
-For polydisperse systems, it uses a constrained nonlinear optimization strategy or alternatively a grid-based algorithm, whose resolution is limited by the amount of available memory.
+For monodisperse systems GPSD-3D uses a semi-analytic, fully accurate (grid- and approximation-free) voronoi-based algorithm.
+For polydisperse systems, on the other hand, it uses a constrained nonlinear optimization strategy or alternatively a grid-based algorithm, whose resolution is limited by the amount of available memory.
 See [below](#polydisperse) for details for polydisperse systems.
 Lammps-users can call GPSD-3D directly from within their lammps script as shown [here](#lammps).
+The GPSD-3D was tested under linux, mac-OS, and windows environments.

 ## Installation